marine-predators-group/cams-nb/drafts/2019-07-22-Genome-Annotation---Pgenerosa_v070-and-v074-Top-18-Scaffolds-Feature-Count-Comparisons.md

 | Pgen_v070                 | 169460 | 175006 | 53035 | 53035 |
 | Pgen_v070_top18_scaffolds | 41187  | 43554  | 8404  | 8404  |
 | Pgen_v074                 | 10764  | 10940  | 1712  | 1712  |

+---

+Well, we definitely see a difference between annotations of those top 18 scaffolds (~6-fold difference).
+However, there is still a _huge_ difference between the full Pgenerosa_v070 annotation and the top 18 scaffolds from the Pgenerosa_v070 annotation.

+I'll be performing some RNAseq alignments to these various assemblies.
+That should provide us with some evidence that we can use to support/refute some of the annotations that are present/absent.